filippo-fonseca/filippo-fonseca/README.md

 ## 👋 Hi there!
 I'm Filippo.

 🌳 Growing.
-I'm a 14 year old Full-Stack Engineer and startup founder based in San Jose that seeks to build tools that help others grow with true value.
+I'm a 14 year old Full-Stack / multi-disciplinary Engineer and startup founder based in San Jose that seeks to build tools that help others grow with true value.

 - 🛠 CEO & Co-Founder of [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life
 - 🚦 Co-Founder and CTO of [Safe Labs](https://www.safelabs.app), a powerful tool for personal and community safety